guimachiavelli/01/src/text/orgone-land.md

 you use your Strong Hands and give him a Deep Healing Massage that evolves into a deep tissue (prostate) massage.
 Big cock loaded balls... a top.
 A kisser. a fine example of the proletariat, but all bodies are, all brave men are. [[tongue power]], [[orgonejaculation]] or [[ride his cock]]?

 ## suck
-you work on his bulge and give him a fully nudebody suck… from head to toe. you savour every bit of his musky libertarian frame. blind with pleasure, he recites ‘fields, factories and workshops’. for the grand finale do you [[piss in his mouth]], [[quantum change his cock]] or [[open up a whole tantric vision for homo revvos]]?
+you work on his bulge and give him a fully nudebody suck… from head to toe. you savour every bit of his musky libertarian frame. blind with pleasure, he recites ‘fields, factories and workshops’. for the grand finale do you [[piss in his mouth]], [[quantum change your cock]] or [[open up a whole tantric vision for homo revvos]]?

 ## rim
 It’s super effective! the guy starts yelling “simply imagine the skies clear, blowing air out of your mouth with gold energy will help accelerate the process.
 You have more power than you realize.
 The radionic enhancement with bio-resonance comes from my balls, from your balls, from everyone’s balls”. [[tongue power]], [[orgonejaculation]] or [[ride his cock]]?